drewtang/drewtang/README.md

 **CEO & Co-Founder at [Mocksi](https://mocksi.ai)**

 ## 🚀 About Me
 I specialize in bridging the gap between product strategy and engineering execution.
 With over 19 years in the startup world, I've built and scaled multiple SaaS products, balancing technical and Go-to-Market (GTM) challenges.
-My latest venture, Mocksi, is revolutionizing enterprise software demos with AI-driven solutions.
+Currently building, Mocksi, to revolutionize enterprise software demos with AI-driven solutions.

 Mocksi simplifies demo creation for complex enterprise products, reducing weeks of effort to mere minutes.
-Our innovative tools empower sales teams and developers alike by integrating state simulation, API testing, and front-end customizations.
+Our tools empower sales teams and developers alike by integrating state simulation, API testing, and front-end customizations.

 ---